ToxicsAction Toxics Action Center

 The Development Associate will play a key role in building Toxics Action Center’s membership and raising the money needed to win on our crucial campaigns organizing with communities to tackle environmental threats and bring residents together to achieve proactive, positive change.

 At Toxics Action Center, we start from the core belief that everyone has the right to breathe clean air, drink clean water, and live in a healthy community where government operates responsively and democratically.
 For the last 29 years, our mission has been to make these rights a reality by organizing side by side with residents who are facing toxic threats.
-We train residents in the skills and know-how they need to run effective local campaigns, while also developing long-term leaders to fuel New England's progressive movements.
-Our work has resulted in hundreds of local victories: we have prevented radioactive waste dumps from being built across Massachusetts, helped win fights against incinerators and landfills and for zero waste across the region, won retirement of three coal-fired power plants in Massachusetts, and organized with citizens in South Portland to stop Exxon Mobil’s plans to bring tar sands into Maine.
+We train residents in the skills and know-how they need to run effective local campaigns, while also developing long-term leaders to fuel New England’s progressive movements.
+We have prioritized working in communities of color and low-income communities, who bear the biggest burden of environmental injustice.
+Our work has helped fenceline and environmental justice groups win hundreds of local victories: we have prevented radioactive waste dumps from being built across Massachusetts, helped win fights against incinerators and landfills and for zero waste across the region, won retirement of three coal-fired power plants in Massachusetts, and organized with citizens in South Portland to stop Exxon Mobil’s plans to bring tar sands into Maine.